 bpost is subject to income taxes in a number of different jurisdictions.
 Deferred taxes are calculated at the level of each fiscal entity. bpost recognizes deferred tax assets to the extent that it is probable that taxable profit will be available against which the deductible temporary difference can be utilized.
 In order to determine this, bpost uses estimates of taxable income by jurisdiction in which bpost operates and the period over which deferred tax assets are recoverable.
-The same principles apply to the recognition of deferred tax assets for unused tax losses carried forward bpost determines the lease term as the non-cancellable term of the lease together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain to be exercised.
+The same principles apply to the recognition of deferred tax assets for unused tax losses carried forward.

+Calculation of present value of lease payments and determining the lease term of contracts with renewal options bpost determines the lease term as the non-cancellable term of the lease together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain to be exercised.